aiven/aiven-docs/docs/platform/howto/google-cloud-functions.md

 ## Troubleshooting

-If you cannot access your VPC or Aiven VPC from the Cloud Function, please consider using the following example for troubleshooting purposes.
+If you cannot access your VPC or Aiven VPC from the Cloud Function, consider using the following example for troubleshooting purposes.

 ```python